 How faster could your shopping be if the directions could pop up directly in front of you in your AR glasses?

 The logistics industry will appreciate it, too.
-Looking for a particular pallet or package in a large warehouse can become much more efficient if the loader could immediately see the location of the item and the directions to it.
+Looking for a particular pallet or package in a large warehouse can become much more efficient if the loader could immediately see the location of the item in augmented reality and the directions to it.

 Car head-up displays